tachyons-css/tachyons/README.md

 * Lightweight (~14kB)
 * Usable across projects
 * Growing open source component library
-* Works well with plain html, react, ember, angular, rails, and more
+* Works well with plain HTML, React, Ember, Angular, Rails and more
 * Infinitely nestable responsive grid system
-* Built with Postcss
+* Built with PostCSS

-## Getting started
+## Getting Started

 Docs can be found at http://tachyons.io/docs
 The modules are generally pretty small and thus quick and easy to read.

 ### Use the CDN

-The quickest and easiest way to start using tachyons is to include a reference to the minified file in the head of your html file.
+The quickest and easiest way to start using Tachyons is to include a reference to the minified file in the head of your HTML file.

 ```html
 <link rel="stylesheet" href="https://unpkg.com/tachyons@4/css/tachyons.min.css">